 Mistake #1: Unrealistic expectations

-As we discuss here, time is more important than money when it comes to investing.
+Time is more important than money when it comes to investing.
 Unfortunately overnight success stories make for great entertainment.
 Most of us dream of that single investment that will help us reach our goals quickly.

 In the short term, share prices go up and down due to market forces like supply and demand and economic and political factors that are beyond our individual control.
 Over time, markets make money, but it can be difficult to notice on a daily basis.